parcel-bundler/website/src/plugin-system/source-maps.md

 If you encounter incorrect mappings and want to debug these mappings we have built tools that can help you diagnose these issues.
 By running a specific reporter (`@parcel/reporter-sourcemap-visualiser`), Parcel create a `sourcemap-info.json` file with all the necessary information to visualize all the mappings and source content.

-For it to work you can add a custom `.parcelrc`:
+To enable it, add a custom `.parcelrc`:

 ```json
 {